faithfulco/andreashandelwebsite/content/talk/2020-01-reading-managing-publishing-papers/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: Photo by Hans Vivek on Unsplash
+  caption: Photo by Dmitry Ratushny on Unsplash
   focal_point: Right
   preview_only: false